thib1984/pypodo/INSTALL.md

 You can use the .todo.rc configuration file to change the path of your todofile.
 If you used a "cloud folder" as cozy drive, you can share your pypodo app between two or more computeurs!

-## Crypt/Decrypt [optional]

-In case of sharing, you can improve security, and activate encryption of your .todo file.
-For that, juste add a SYSTEM.key in your .todo.rc file.
-If your todo file is empty or non-existent, no additionnal config is needed.
-If you have a non-empty todo file, run ``pypodo crypt`` and replace the content of todo file with the content of ~/.todo.crypt file. ``cp ~/.todo.crypt ~/.todo`` for example.